Judge Education

 Visit the USDF site for more information on the USDF "L" Program

-The USDF “L” Education program will again be hosted by NEDA, starting in October of 2024 and continuing through 2025.
+The USDF “L” Education program will again be hosted by NEDA in either 2027 or 2028

 Part I, three lecture and practice judging weekends, can be attended by anyone but would be of most interest to potential dressage judges, dressage riders, trainers, instructors as well as those just curious about how dressage is judged.
 The program also serves as continuing education for “L” graduates and USEF licensed dressage judges.